 Robotics research has recently experienced a surge of interest due to a growing awareness that robots can work collaboratively with humans to perform tasks in situations unsafe for humans.
 The 1997 Mars Sojourner rover was tasked to act as a "mobile remote geologist" and conducted soil experiments in several different terrains (NASA 1997).
 Teleoperated robots assisted at the site of the World Trade Center in New York City after the September 11 attack.
 Robots were able to penetrate into areas of rubble debris in cavities too narrow and dangerous for humans and dogs (Kahney 2001).
 Finally, the US Government's Defense Advanced Research Projects Agency (DARPA) has invested substantial funding toward a vision in which robots will support future combat systems.
-Future operations are envisioned to be populated by teams of semi-autonomous robots dispersed through the battlefield and controlled remotely by one or several human operators on mobile platforms.

 Despite this increased activity in robotics, relatively few advances have been made in the area of human-robot interaction.
-In RoboCup Rescue 2001 held in Seattle Washington, the best contenders in the competition relied upon teleoperation (joystick-style control) by human controllers (Eyler-Walker, p.c.).
+In a recent Robocup Rescue event, the best contenders in the competition relied upon teleoperation (joystick-style control) by human controllers (Eyler-Walker, p.c.).
 Though ultimately supervisory control of teams of semi-autonomous robots is a very promising avenue for future research in robot search and rescue, this technological approach does not yet reach the level of competence of teleoperation.
-In the 1997 Mars mission, a large operations team was required to command a single robot.
-The robot had little navigational autonomy and because of communications latency, commands had to be sent in batches of several low-level commands.
-Recently, NASA has been concerned with human-machine interactions that are commanded by high-level commands rather than sequences of low level commands.
+Recently, NASA has been concerned with human-machine interaction are commanded by high-level commands rather than sequences of low level commands.
 A grapefruit-sized Personal Satellite Assistant (PSA) is being developed to operate aboard the Space Shuttle's flight deck.
 It will navigate using its own navigation sensors, wireless network connections, and propulsion components.
-Rainer et al. (2000a, 2000b) describe an architecture for a spoken dialogue interface for communicating with the PSA.
+Rayner et al. (2000a, 2000b) describe an architecture for a spoken interface with the PSA.

-An alternative approach to human-robot interaction by Fong et al. (2001) bridges teleoperation with "collaborative control".
+An alternative approach to human-robot interaction by Fong et al (2001) bridges teleoperation with "collaborative control".
 In this model, humans and robots act as peers exchanging information in dialogue to achieve goals.
 Instead of controlling the vehicular robot solely by direct (manual) control, the human specifies a set of waypoints that the robot can achieve on its own.
 One problem observed with waypoint driving is that robots may encounter obstacles for which its vision system is inadequate to assess.
 In such a circumstance, the robot can query the human about the nature of the obstacle and receive assistance.

-In this paper we describe the dialogue architecture we are developing for two different physical interfaces: a Personal Digital Assistant (PDA)-based dialogue interface and a touch screen kiosk interface to a robot.
-We plan to extend the PDA-based interface toward a team-based search and rescue task.
-Currently, both kiosk and PDA modes support single user, single robot dialogue in a limited navigation and question-answer scenario for visitors to a technology trade show.
-Using touch gestures and speech on the PDA interface, users may ask the robot to guide them to a particular booth and answer questions about exhibits at the trade show.
-The kiosk interface allows users to show images from remotely located robots as well as answer questions about exhibits at the trade show.

-Our primary research interest is the development of a dialogue system architecture robust enough to tolerate continuous operational use, flexible enough for porting to different domains and tasks and devices, and able to support multiple, simultaneous conversations involving one or more humans and one or more cooperative robot entities.
-The dialogue management architecture we are developing is based on the TRINDIKit (Task oRiented Instructional Dialogue Toolkit) (TRINDI 2002) framework, although we have introduced a number of implementational changes in the re-engineering of a TRINDIKit architecture.
+In this paper we describe a dialogue architecture we are developing for a Personal Digital Assistant (PDA)-based dialogue interface to a robot, which we plan to extend toward a team-based search and rescue task.
+Currently, the PDA supports single user, single robot dialogue in a limited navigation and question-answer scenario for visitors to a technology trade show.
+Using touch gestures and speech, users may ask the robot to guide them to a particular booth, show images from remotely located robots, and answer questions about exhibits at the trade show.
+Our primary research interest is the development of a dialogue system architecture robust enough to tolerate continuous operational use, flexible enough for porting to different domains and tasks, and able to support multiple, simultaneous conversations involving one or more humans and one or more cooperative robot entities.
+The dialogue management architecture we are developing is based on the TRINDIKit (Task oRiented Instructional Dialogue Toolkit) (TRINDI 2002) framework, although we have introduced a number of implementational changes in the reengineering of a TRINDIKit architecture.